 - Permaculture Design, ethics & principles

-4. Economic or Fair share (24th until the 29th of July)
+4. Economic or Fair share (5th of December until the 9th of December)

 During the economic week we will learn about the dominant economic system and the materialistic worldview; how it is affecting the social, ecological & spiritual dimensions.
 In the local context we will look specifically how this global economic system is effecting local farmers.
-We will use Participatory Action Research to connect with the local Isaan village & the Isaan farmers in order to understand the economic situation of Gaia Ashram’s bioregion.
 We will then move beyond this learn about alternative economics systems that focus on Right Livelihood, Social Enterprise, how we can support ourselves & our local communities in a fair way.

 During the Economic Week we will cover topics: